Use Environment Variables

 Input variables from the Python file are auto-populated when it is loaded.
 Each input variable is mapped to a column or attribute from the input payload.

 One or more Python variable names from the Python script file.
-These are added to the output payload.
+These are appended to the output payload.

 The output values can either be appended to the incoming payload (Append to Existing), or a new payload is created that consists only of the output values (New).

-Optional.
-Any global variables defined in the Python file that to be available immediately when next the Data Stream is published.
-The value is saved to a Pickle file whenever the Data Stream is unpublished.
-This allows you to maintain program state across sessions, e.g. to recall the previous high temperature without waiting on sensor input or a recalculation.
+The value is saved to a Pickle file whenever the Data Stream is unpublished, which allows you to maintain the program state across sessions, e.g. to recall the previous high temperature without waiting on sensor input or a recalculation.